Decoupled Dynamics Distributed Control for Strings of Nonlinear Autonomous Agents: General Framework and Problem Statement

 where $v_k(t)$ is the instantaneous speed of the $k$--th agent, $u_k(t)$ is its command signal and $\ell_k$ is the initial interspacing distance between the $k$--th agent and its predecessor in the string.
 Throughout the sequel we will use the notation

 to denote (especially for the graphical representations) the input--output operator $G_k$ of the dynamical system from (\ref{nlin}), with the initial conditions (\ref{initcond}).

-\begin{assumption} The index ``$0$'' is reserved for the {\em leader vehicle}, the first vehicle in the string, for which we assume that there is no controller on board and consequently the command signal $u_0(t)$ will represent a {\em reference} signal for the entire formation. \end{assumption}
+\begin{assumption} The index ``$0$'' is reserved for the {\em leader agent}, the first agent in the string.
+This situation leads to exactly $n$ inter-agent distances, which are part of the regulated measurements. \end{assumption}